zebrunner/carina/docs/zebrIntegration.md

 After executing this command, the Zebrunner agent will be generated.

->Note: In case you start running tests without executing this command, you’ll get the following message: Error opening zip file or JAR manifest missing : /Users/…/carina-demo/target/agent/zebrunner-agent.jar
+>**Note**: In case you start running tests without executing this command, you’ll get the following message: Error opening zip file or JAR manifest missing : /Users/…/carina-demo/target/agent/zebrunner-agent.jar

 ###Step 3.
 Create agent.yaml or agent.properties file